-- Possess flexibility and creative problem solving.
+- Demonstrate flexibility and creative problem-solving.

 - Demonstrate an understanding of the variety and complexities of relationships youth and young people may have with the outdoors based on race, gender, experiences, and backgrounds.

 - Accurately and professionally represent the Wilderness Inquiry brand to program partners, participants, media, and the public.